Building the Notetaker of All Time

 Polling to realtime #

-The fix was to migrate from polling to Supabase Realtime — a websocket subscription that pushes row-level events as soon as the database commits them.
+The fix was to migrate from polling to Supabase Realtime, a websocket subscription that pushes row-level events as soon as the database commits them.
 Pull became immediate, overriding local changes (<100ms).
-Push kept the debounce so keystrokes still get batched into one network call.
+Push kept the debounce so keystrokes still get batched into one network call vs tons as you are still typing.

 The delete bug #

-Right after migrating to realtime, deleting notes stopped syncing between devices.
-Inserts and updates worked fine — but if you deleted a note on the desktop, your iPhone kept showing it.
+Right after migrating to realtime, deleting notes stopped syncing between devices, i.e. you would still see them on the other device.
+Inserts and updates worked fine, but if you deleted a note on the desktop, your phone kept showing it.

 Monorepomaxxing #